jonhoo/shortcut/README.md

 ## Known limitations

  - The set of match operations is currently fairly limited.
- - The system currently provides an append-only abstraction (i.e., no delete or edit).
+ - The system currently provides an add/remove-only abstraction (i.e., no edit).